kubeflow/spark-operator/docs/website/user-guide/running-sparkapplication-on-schedule.md

 ## Specifying Time Zone

-The timezone for the schedule is specified by `.spec.timezone`.
-If not specified, the default timezone is `Local`.
-If you want to use a different timezone, you can specify a timezone using the IANA timezone name (e.g. `America/New_York`).
+The time zone for the schedule is specified by `.spec.timeZone`.
+If it is not specified, the default is `Local`.
+To use a different time zone, set an IANA time zone name such as `America/New_York`.

 ## Status and Run History